SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 which together determine `pos` property.

 It also contains the definition of `levelChars` object used by `Level` class to map an element of level plan to appropriate type/class.
+It now contains `collide` method to signal the state of the game for each actor.

 # drawing
 Encapsulation is applied.
 We define DOMDisplay, an interface that returns